srush/VirtualTeaching/README.md

 # Virtual Teaching Setup

 This page documents my setup for virtual teaching in Fall 2020.
 I teach Machine Learning Engineering at Cornell Tech with about 110 registered students.
-The course is taught in 3 1-hour sessions at 11 am Tues/Thurs and 9pm on Thurs (for international student equity).
+The course is taught in 3 1-hour sessions: 2 morning / 1 late evening (for international student equity).

 <img src="Screen.png" width=400px>